 As a business leader, keeping your sensitive company data secure is a top priority.
-As your organization adds more security controls, access to applications may have become more cumbersome.
+As your organization adds more security controls, access to applications may become more cumbersome.
 You and your staff are required to sign-in to multiple systems daily, each has its own set of credentials (usernames and passwords) and authentication methods.
 It's easy to lose track of credentials, and IT administrators are getting bogged down with password resets in addition to applying security policy enforcement within each of the various applications.

 Security is a paramount concern, and effective security measures should be implemented, but not to the point it impacts your staff's productivity and increases frustration.
 Numerous credential challenges can be solved by implementing a Single Sign-On (SSO) solution.
 With SSO, you bolster information security while maintaining end-user productivity.
 Your employees no longer need to remember numerous usernames and passwords for each enterprise application, and your IT admins stay focused on more strategic support tasks.